realworldocaml/book/en/12a-parsing-json-and-xml.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-JSON values usually start with an object at the top level.
-The keys must be strings, but values can be any JSON type, such as the list of string tags or author record list.
+JSON values usually start with an object at the top level that contains a set
+of key/value pairs.
+The keys must be strings, but values can be any JSON type.
+In the example above, `tags` is a string list, while the `authors` field
+contains a list of records.
+Unlike OCaml lists, JSON lists can contain
+completely different JSON types within them.

 This free-form nature of JSON types is both a blessing and a curse.
+It's very
-It's very easy to generate, but your program also has to cope with handling subtle variations in how values are represented.
-For example, what if the `pages` value above is actually represented as a string value of "450" instead of an integer?
+easy to generate JSON values, but code parsing them also has to cope with
+handling subtle variations in how values are represented.
+For example, what if
+the `pages` value above is actually represented as a string value of `"450"`
+instead of an integer?

-Our first task is thus to parse the JSON into a more structured OCaml type so that we can use pattern matching to statically check that we've tested all the possible variations while parsing data.
-There are quite a few JSON parsers available for OCaml via OPAM, and we've picked [`Yojson`](http://mjambon.com/yojson.html) for the remainder of this chapter.
-You can `opam install yojson` to get it via the package manager.
+Our first task is to parse the JSON into a more structured OCaml type so that
+we can use static typing more effectively.
+For example, pattern matching can
+statically check at compilation time that we've tested all the possible variations
+of a given field, instead of relying on runtime unit tests (as you might in Python
+or Ruby).

+There are several JSON parsers available for OCaml, and we've picked
+[`Yojson`](http://mjambon.com/yojson.html) for the remainder of this chapter.
+You can `opam install yojson` to get it via the OPAM package manager.

 ### Parsing standard JSON with Yojson

-The basic JSON specification has very few data types, and Yojson implements these in the `Yojson.Basic` module.
+The basic JSON specification has very few data types, and Yojson implements
+these in the `Yojson.Basic` module.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 type json = [